 Documentation regarding the resident's skin integrity is very important.
-Based on the comprehensive assessment the facility must make sure that a resident who is admitted to the facility without a pressure injury (ulcer) or skin impairment, does not develop pressure injury (ulcer) or skin breakdown unless the resident's clinical condition indicates that they are unavoidable.

-If the residents develop pressure injury /ulcer or skin impairment, they must receive the necessary treatment and services that will;
+Based on the comprehensive assessment the facility must make sure that a resident who is admitted to the facility without a pressure ulcer or skin impairment, does not develop pressure ulcers or skin breakdown unless the resident's clinical condition indicates that they are unavoidable.
+If the residents develop pressure ulcer or skin impairment, they must receive the necessary treatment and services that will promote healing, prevent infection, prevent new ulcers and prevent increasing size/ stage of pressure ulcers from developing.

-- promote healing,

-- prevent infection,

-- prevent new pressure injuries /ulcers and

-- prevent increasing size/ stage of pressure injuries/ulcers from developing.

 The nurse has to document progress with each treatment, whether there are signs or symptoms (s/s) of infections noted and follow up with the physician for change in treatment as needed.
 The resident's skin condition must be reviewed for each MDS including the discharge assessment.
 Although it is not a requirement, it is advisable that documentation regarding the resident's skin condition be provided when the resident departs and returns from a leave of absence, for example out with the family, or other events away from the facility.
 This will provide information regarding the presence or absence of bruises that may be determined to be facility acquired if it is not documented that the injury was sustained while the resident was out of the facility.